 The Progress Board (PB) is a standing, independent promotions committee in the School of Medicine consisting of 9 members (5 clinicians and 4 basic scientists) appointed by the Dean of the School of Medicine.
-The PB meets upon receiving a recommendation of the Basic or Clinical Science Academic Evaluation Board that is considered an Adverse Recommendation (see definition above).
-Additionally, a student may be referred to the PB by the School of Medicine.
-Honor Board for Honor Code/professionalism violations that may merit either a decelerated program, interruption in training, leave of absence or dismissal from the School of Medicine.
-Faculty may apply to the Dean for a position on the PB.
-If an insufficient number of faculty apply, the Dean shall appoint the members from the general faculty.
-To ensure the board is fully and appropriately staffed, membership will be reviewed every odd numbered year (i.e. 2021, 2023) in the fall of the academic year.
-At that time, faculty will also be asked to attest to their ability to fulfill obligations put forth by the PB.
+The PB meets upon receiving a recommendation of the Basic or Clinical Science Academic Evaluation Board that is considered an Adverse Recommendation (AR) as defined above.
+Additionally, a student may be referred to the PB by the School of Medicine Honor Board for Honor Code/professionalism violations that may merit either a decelerated program, interruption in training, leave of absence or dismissal from the School of Medicine.